mongodb/atlas-cli-plugin-example/README.md

 ### Executable Binary

-The executable binary file is the file that the Atlas CLI runs when a plugin command is invoked.
+The Atlas CLI runs the executable binary file when a plugin command is invoked.
 Arguments, environment variables, and standard input/output/error streams are passed through to this executable.
 The name of the binary file needs to be defined in the `binary` field of the `manifest.yml`.

 In this example plugin, we use the [GoReleaser](https://goreleaser.com/) to automatically generate the executable binary as part of the release assets.